germanvaleroelizondo/moodle-qbank_bulktags/README.md

 # moodle-qbank_bulktags
 This is a Moodle Question bank plugin to allow bulk updating of question tags.
+It was mainly created at MoodleDACH24 in Vienna.
+With thanks to Stephan Robotta https://github.com/srobotta for collaboration and inspiration.

 To install it from the root of a moodle installation